IceCraft-Studio/Insert-Molang-File-VSC-Ext/README.md

 - `molang` folder is case-sensitive, make sure it's all lower-case letters!
 - The extension automatically looks for the pack's root path by finding the path closest to the root of the file system, that contains a folder with keyword like `features` or `entities`.
 Make sure folders with keywords don't exist anywhere in the path leading to the pack's root, only **inside** the pack's root!

-## Fix for the problem "Molang folder can't be found in the addon!"
+## Fix for the problem "Molang folder can't be found in the pack!"

 - Example of this problem with such file path: `C:\Minecraft\Development\biomes\My addon BP\features\test.json`.
 - You have your molang files inside folder at: `C:\Minecraft\Development\biomes\My addon BP\molang\`.